PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Evaluation and Results

 In this experiment, we evaluate the PaTAS framework on the MNIST dataset~\cite{lecun1998mnist}, which consists of 60,000 training images and 10,000 test images, each representing a digit from 0 to 9.
 Each image has 784 features (28x28 pixels).
 The neural network classifies these images into one of the 10 digit classes.

-We test three neural network architectures: \begin{itemize} \item Architecture 1: 784 input neurons, 5 hidden neurons, 10 output neurons (784-5-10). \item Architecture 2: 784 input neurons, 10 hidden neurons, 10 output neurons (784-10-10). \item Architecture 3: 784 input neurons, 20 hidden neurons, 10 output neurons (784-20-10). \end{itemize} Although these architectures are not state-of-the-art for MNIST, they are sufficient to evaluate the behavior of PaTAS across different model sizes and to demonstrate how trust propagates through the network.
+We test four neural network architectures: \begin{itemize} \item Architecture 1: 16 hidden neurons (784-16-10). \item Architecture 2: 32 hidden neurons (784-32-10). \item Architecture 3: 64 hidden neurons (784-64-10). \item Architecture 4: 128 hidden neurons (784-128-10). \end{itemize} Although these architectures are not state-of-the-art for MNIST, they are sufficient to evaluate the behavior of PaTAS across different model sizes and demonstrate how trust propagates through the network.
 Each model uses the ReLU activation function for the hidden layer and Softmax for the output.
-Models are trained for 10 epochs with a batch size of 18 and a learning rate of 0.001, achieving test accuracies of 89\%.
-We evaluate using fully uncertain Training data trust assessment functions for both input features and labels.
+Models are trained for 20 epochs with a batch size of 128 and a learning rate of 0.05, achieving test accuracies of 99\%.
+We evaluate using fully uncertain Training data trust assessment functions for both input features and labels, corresponding to the case where we have no knowledge about the dataset.
+Additionally, to contrast with the uncertain case, we perform a supplementary evaluation using a fully trusted assessment on Architecture 1 (the smallest model with 16 hidden neurons).